Purim: Blotting out Haman's name

 When Haman's name is read out loud during the public chanting of the Megillah in the synagogue, which occurs 54 times, the congregation engages in noise-making to blot out his name.
 The practice can be traced back to the Tosafists (the leading French and German rabbis of the 13th century).
 In accordance with a passage in the Midrash, where the verse "Thou shalt blot out the remembrance of Amalek" is explained to mean "even from wood and stones."
 A custom developed of writing the name of Haman, the offspring of Amalek, on two smooth stones, and knocking them together until the name was blotted out.
 Some wrote the name of Haman on the soles of their shoes, and at the mention of the name stamped with their feet as a sign of contempt.
 Another method was to use a noisy ratchet, called a ra'ashan (from the Hebrew ra-ash, meaning "noise") and in Yiddish a grager.
 Some of the rabbis protested against these uproarious excesses, considering them a disturbance of public worship, but the custom of using a ratchet in the synagogue on Purim is now almost universal, with the exception of Spanish and Portuguese Jews and other Sephardic Jews, who consider them an improper interruption of the reading.
 The great Ashkenazi halachic authority, Rabbi Moshe Isserles, affirmed and validated this custom in his notes on the Shulchan Aruch:It is also written that the young children are accustomed to draw pictures of Haman on trees or stones or to write the name of Haman on themselves and to strike one against the other in order to blot out his name according to "The name of Amalek shall surely be erased" (Devarim 25:19) and "But the fame of the wicked rots".
 (Proverbs 10:7).
-From this is derived the custom that we strike Haman wen we read the Megillah in the synagogue.
+From this is derived the custom that we strike Haman when we read the Megillah in the synagogue.
 We must not nullify any custom nor should we ridicule [any custom] because it was not for nothing that it was determined.

+Megillah reading campaign

+Beginning in 1961, Menachem M. Schneerson came out with a campaign to encourage the observance of Purim in the public sphere through outreach, public events, and visitation.
+This campaign included reading the Megillah for private individuals who wouldn't have heard the reading otherwise.
+Schneerson's initiative later spread to specific campaigns to visit underserviced individuals, especially soldiers, hospital patients, senior living residents, and inmates in prisons.